movalex/BMD_requests/README.md

     - node elements (arrows, lines) should gradually scale down when scale is below 1.
 Right now they are only scaled on flow scale < 0.6

 2. Underlays
 * ~~With minimum scale Underlays are represented as outlines https://cl.ly/2900fe6495f4.
-They should be filled instead.~~
+They should be filled instead.~~ Fixed in Beta3
 * ~~Due to this issue, underlays can be easily mistaken with expanded groups.
-On this screenshot first element is the group with default color, second is Underlay with yellow color: https://cl.ly/2375fa953fbb~~
+On this screenshot first element is the group with default color, second is Underlay with yellow color: https://cl.ly/2375fa953fbb~~ Fixed in Beta3

 3. Too much unused UI space on HD resolution and Retina laptop monitor:
     - Vewer UI elements can be twice as narrower: https://cl.ly/661278c2b3eb